Skip Navigation

 High School

 At North Hills, we believe that every student is created uniquely in the Imago Dei, the image of God.
 Because of this belief, we individualize graduation plans for each student, based on their diverse talents and interests.
 Students are encouraged to engage in internships within the Rowan-Salisbury community in their 11th and 12th grade years, so that they can begin to build skills that will aid them in life after high school.
+We do this through our R.I.S.E. program (Real-world Internships and Shadowing Experiences), which allows students to design individually tailored internships and job-shadowing opportunities.

 Our mission statement, “Equipping hearts and minds of students to impact the world for Christ” is enacted through our emphasis on service to the local community.
 We place a high priority on the cultural mandate found in the book of Genesis (Genesis 1:26-28), and believe that as Christians we have a responsibility to the good stewardship of God’s creation.
 Students, individually and corporately, take part in community service opportunities throughout each year.